 Hartman and his team from AEC used Hytrol 25CREZD Conveyor with special loading zones and zero-pressure zoned accumulation for the project.
 The conveyor replaced the existing rollers with chain transfers, which eliminated the need for slip sheets, a major efficiency gain for Lowes.

-Up and running full production on Monday morning.
+Weekend install gets Lowes up and running full-production on Monday morning.

 It was important that the system be intuitive and easy to use.
 Hartman and his team were able to complete the installation over a weekend and have the plant 100 percent operational when they walked in on Monday morning.